United Nations Operation in Somalia II: Mudug peace agreement

 In early May, Gen. Aidid and Col. Abdullahi Yusuf of the Somali Salvation Democratic Front (SSDF) agreed to convene a peace conference for central Somalia.
 In light of recent conflict between the two, the initiative was seen a major step towards halting the Somali Civil War.
 Gen. Aidid, having initiated the talks with Col. Yusuf, considered himself the conference chair, setting the agenda.
 Beginning 9 May, elder delegations from their respective clans, Habr Gidr and Majerteen, met.
 While Aidid and Yusuf aimed for a central Somalia-focused conference, they clashed with UNOSOM, which aimed to include other regions and replace Aidid's chairmanship with ex-President Abdullah Osman, a staunch critic of Aidid.
 As the conference began, Aidid sought assistance from UNOSOM ambassador Lansana Kouyate, who proposed air transport for delegates and a 14-day accommodation.
 However, he was called back to New York and replaced by April Glaspie, following which UNOSOM retracted its offer.
 Aidid resorted to private aircraft to transport delegates.
 Following the aircraft incident, Aidid publicly rebuked the United Nations on Radio Mogadishu for interference in Somali internal affairs.

-Aidid invited Special Representative of the Secretary-General for Somalia, Adm.
-Johnathan Howe to open the conference, which was refused.
+Aidid invited the Special Representative of the Secretary-General for Somalia, Adm.
+Johnathan Howe, to open the conference, which was refused.
 The differences between Aidid and the UN proved to be too great, and the conference proceeded without the United Nations participation.
 On the 2 June 1993 the conference between Gen. Aidid and Col. Abdullahi Yusuf successfully concluded.
 Admiral Howe was invited to witness the peace agreement, but again declined.
-The Galkayo peace accord successfully ended large scale conflict in the Galgadud and Mudug regions of Somalia.
+The Galkayo peace accord successfully ended large-scale conflict in the Galgadud and Mudug regions of Somalia.

 The contention between the Somali National Alliance and UNOSOM from this point forward began to manifest in anti-UNOSOM propaganda broadcast from SNA controlled Radio Mogadishu.